-In 2011, LOHP and LOSH, in partnership with the SBCTC, completed and disseminated a Construction Case Study Training Guide, based on the needs assessment report, with adapted WOSH Specialist curriculum materials.
+In 2011, in partnership with the SBCTC, LOHP and LOSH completed and disseminated a Construction Case Study Training Guide, based on the needs assessment report, with adapted WOSH Specialist curriculum materials.
 The Guide includes trade-specific health and safety case studies, including green job case studies, which can be incorporated into pre-apprenticeship and apprenticeship training on health and safety and on green jobs.
 WOSHTEP staff continue to promote the Case Study Guide at training sessions and encourage its use.

-These materials are continuing to be promoted during training sessions and provided on an ongoing basis.
+These materials continue to be promoted during training sessions and provided on an ongoing basis.